lighthousemontessori/lighthousemontessori.github.io/program_logistics.md

 ## Food and Nap

-The school provides three organic, whole grain vegitarian snacks per day; parents provide a sack lunch.
+The school provides three organic, whole grain vegetarian snacks per day; parents provide a sack lunch.
 We are a Peanut Free School.

 Children nap onsite.